 There are two main types, i.e., corticosteroids and anabolic steroids.

 Corticosteroids are drugs that promptly fight inflammation of the body.
 These laboratory-made steroids work like hormonal cortisol that adrenal glands make in the body.
 Cortisol helps keep your immune system from making inflammation-causing tissue.
 They stop or slow down the system procedures that activate inflammation.

 They help treat medical conditions that lead to irritation and swelling.
-For example, such steroids reduce asthma symptoms, rheumatoid arthritis, lupus, autoimmune disorders, COPD, rashes, multiple sclerosis, and other skin conditions.
+For example, steroids reduce asthma symptoms, rheumatoid arthritis, lupus, autoimmune disorders, COPD, rashes, multiple sclerosis, and other skin conditions.

 These human-made versions of male sex hormones build bigger muscles.
 Doctors often prescribe steroids to boys with delayed puberty.
 Bodybuilders and people with AIDS, cancer, and other medical conditions also use them to enhance muscle mass.